-The Latest: Boyfriend: Cop said I was going to jail for life
+The Latest: Subdued group gathers at Louisville park

 2 p.m.

 A neighbor of Breonna Taylor told investigators that police told her that “some drug-dealing girl shot an officer” after officers entered Taylor’s apartment on the night of March 13.
 An investigator for the Kentucky Attorney General’s office relayed the information to a grand jury in the case.
 The grand jury proceedings were released publicly Friday under a court order.
 In fact, it was Taylor’s boyfriend, Kenneth Walker, who opened fire when police entered the apartment.
-Police also did not
+Police also did not find any drugs in Taylor’s apartment.

 1:55 p.m.